Monica-R-Kashyapa/Smart-System-for-Waste-Sorting-/README.md

-#  Smart Waste Sorting System
+#  Smart System for Waste Sorting

 An AI-powered waste sorting system that efficiently classifies waste into categories such as **recyclable, compostable, non-recyclable, dry, and wet waste**.
 This system helps reduce contamination in recycling streams and increases material recovery rates.

+---

 ##  Features